-Qualified customers receive free pick-up and disposal and an incentive for recycling working refrigerators, freezers, dehumidifiers, and room air conditioners, and compact refrigerators, and possibly consumer electronics (without savings or incentives).
-Room air conditioners, consumer electronics, and dehumidifiers may be picked up along with a qualified refrigerator or freezer.
+Qualified customers receive free pick-up and disposal and an incentive for recycling working refrigerators, freezers, dehumidifiers, room air conditioners, and compact refrigerators.
+Room air conditioners and dehumidifiers may be picked up along with a qualified refrigerator or freezer.
 PPL Electric Utilities may decide to allow dehumidifiers and room air conditioners as stand-alone measures.